Sandpile Groups of Cayley Graphs of $\mathbb{F}_2^r$: Introduction and Notation

-We will now detail some basic properties about the sandpile group of an arbitrary Cayley graph with vertex set $V = \FF_2^r$.
-Much of this is easily derived from other sources such as \cite{duceyjalil} and \cite{stanley2013algebraic}.
-When considering matrices over $\R$ it turns out all there is an eigenbasis for all of these $L(G(\FF_2^r, M))$ at once. \begin{definition} For $u \in \FF_2^r$, define
+We detail some basic properties about the sandpile group of an arbitrary Cayley graph of $\FF_2^r$.
+As mentioned in the introduction, much of this generalizes to finite abelian groups with slightly more complicated algebraic formalism, cf. \cite{duceyjalil}.
+Fixing $r$, when considering matrices over $\R$, there is an eigenbasis for all of $L(G(\FF_2^r, M))$ simultaneously. \begin{definition} For $u \in \FF_2^r$, define

-where $e_v$ is the standard basis vector $(0, \dots, 0, 1, 0, \dots, 0) \in \R^{2^r}$ with the only $1$ in the $v$-coordinate. \end{definition}
+where $e_v$ is the standard basis vector $(0, \dots, 0, 1, 0, \dots, 0)^T \in \R^{2^r}$ with the only $1$ in the $v$-coordinate. \end{definition}

-These vectors have some very special properties.
-Namely, \begin{lemma} $\{f_u\}$ is an orthogonal basis for $\R^{2^r}$, and the change-of-basis formula to the standard basis $\{e_u\}_{u \in \FF_2^r}$ is given by